MkDay/Post-Collection-Part-2/JS_return_keyword.md

 * It only can be used inside a function.
 * Mainly, it stops the function execution at that point and return the specified value to the function caller.
 * Also if the return statement will be executed then the code that comes after it, becomes as *unreacheable code*.
-* JavaScript doesn't allow the line terminator between the *return* keyword and the expressiin.
+* JavaScript doesn't allow line terminators between the *return* keyword and the expression.